olleharstedt/olleharstedt.github.io/_posts/2023-04-11-strategies-to-make-functions-pure-php.markdown

 * Tested without any mocking
 * They have clear contract

-In this article, there are two different effects we care about:
+In this article, there are two different side-effects[^7] we care about:

 * Read
 * Write[^1]